 Do you want to know more or how to start applying to a US school?

 Contact me today to find out how we can help you!

-Here are some of the questions the DreyerCoaching.com teacher used with this young man, to help him PASS his school enterance interview:
+Here are some of the questions the DreyerCoaching.com teacher used with the young man in Shenzhen, China to help him PASS his school entrance interview:

 If not, what books that you have read in school do you like?
 And why?

 14. Do you like to go to the movies?
 What types of films are of interest to you?

 15. Who was your best teacher ever and why?